Answering the Call to Welcome the Stranger…

 Second, by thoughtfully and prayerfully considering how to leverage the parish community’s many resources to live out our baptismal call to Welcome the Stranger.
 We envision St. Patrick’s as operating in a support role as Immigration and Custom Enforcement has begun to process and release asylum seekers to wait for their future appearance in immigration court.
 Feedback at the January 16th Civic Academy indicated strong individual parishioner interest in donating goods, money, and time to assist in this effort.
 St. Patrick’s present activities include updating interested parishioners with opportunities to volunteer in greeting immigrant families at drop off sites across the Phoenix area as they prepare to travel to their family members across the U.S. and await their hearing with a judge.
 We are exploring how to connect those with the most-requested items needed at these drop-off sites with parishioners who have these items to donate.

-THE LATEST: Donation Wish List…
+Donation Wish List…

 Next to a warm meal and shower, is there anything that spells welcome more than a change of clothes after a long journey?
 With this thought in mind, the following items are much needed in welcoming those who are seeking asylum here in the United States.